 They may have heard it coming though.

-You know… considering that all but the first couple hundred of peasants are likely screaming in pain as their arms are ripped off as they pass a rock at above-light-speed.
+You know… considering that all but the first couple hundred peasants are likely screaming in pain as their arms are ripped off as they pass a rock at mach-speed.

 You see where this is going…

 The quick and dirty answer to whether a peasant railgun is possible or not is: no.

 For this to work as intended, you would need two things:

 - A set of rules that mixes real-world physics with D&D game rules to create something not quite as good as either.

 - A DM who either doesn’t understand the rules of the game or can’t be bothered to care.

 If we’re taking the RAW (rules as written), the party could theoretically hire a bunch of peasants, stand them in a line, and have them pass objects to each other.

 However, the final peasant in the chain would then just be making a standard improvised weapon attack.
 He rolls 1d20+STR for the attack to deal 1d4+STR damage if it hits.

 The acceleration of the item being passed down the line of peasants doesn’t change this.